 2. Explore the duality

 We live in a world of duality.
 There are opposites and contrasting aspects of our lives.
 Most of us have conflicting thoughts.
 We know we should be doing something when we’re actually doing something else.
 We think one way is best and we feel that another course of action is the way to go.
-Our understanding of the situation is radically different than the fact presented by the media, the team or another source.
+Our understanding of the situation is radically different from the fact presented by the media, the team or another source.
 Science tells you one thing, your spirituality or worldview tells you another.
 You hold certain values and you perform certain actions.
 Are your values and actions always aligned?
 In the tension between the two, take the time to explore what both perspectives mean and their consequences.
-What outcomes do each strategy support and what are your impressions for those outcomes?
+What outcomes does each strategy support and what are your impressions of those outcomes?

 3. Awareness of the push-pulls